xma711/notebook/software_engineering/readings/clean_code/README.md

 ----------------
 Function should be very short.

-They should be just a few lines!!!
+They should be just a few lines!

-The number of argument to a function should not be more than 3!!
+The number of argument to a function should not be more than 3.

 Comments